-Determine whether your desired renovation is merely to address cosmetic upgrades, to change aesthetics or to remedy fundamental concerns over layout.
+Determine whether your desired kitchen renovation is merely to address cosmetic upgrades, to change aesthetics or to remedy fundamental concerns over layout.
 Consider what needs are a priority for your family and what tasks and activities you wish to be able to tackle in your kitchen.
 Namely, do you desire an expansive island counter for baking, a single bowl handmade stainless steel undermount sink perfect for washing large platters and casserole dishes, display options to showcase china, keepsakes and collectibles or a designated zone for homework and crafts?

 Consideration should be paid to incorporating elements in classic, timeless and neutral finishes to increase their appeal and longevity.
 Bold insertions, fads or trends can certainly be included, but with measured enthusiasm.

-Our example included off-white cabinets with brushed nickel handles, stainless appliances, and muted counters, backsplash and accent tile selections to create a kitchen that will remain the centrepiece of this home renovation for years to come.
+Our example included off-white cabinets with brushed nickel handles, stainless appliances, and muted counters, backsplash and accent tile selections to create a perfect kitchen that will remain the centrepiece of this home renovation for years to come.